geoportal-org/geoportal-org/geoss-search/README.md

 Configuration files are deployed by Ansible, which configuration is on separate Git repository.
 In order to change value of some property you should edit this value in Ansible configuration, which is stored in mentioned Git repository.

-In order to provide secondary backup of configuration values of **geoss-cr-search** and in order to speed-up development process all configuration files are also stored in [config directory](config).
+In order to provide secondary backup of configuration values of **geoss-search** and in order to speed-up development process all configuration files are also stored in [config directory](config).
 All changes which are made in Ansible repository should also be done within this directory.

 ## Versioning